stepanzabelin/clirio/README.md

 ```

 Clirio provides the `@Validate()` and `@Transform()` decorators
-In this example you can use them for DTO properties `SetLimitParamsDto`, `SetLimitOptionDto`
+In this example it is possible use them for DTO properties `SetLimitParamsDto`, `SetLimitOptionDto`

 ```ts
 import { Option, Validate, Transform } from 'clirio';